YonK0/appium-multithread/README.md

 Optional :
    - if you want restart appium server before runnig new script and close the old onces : "taskkill /F /IM node.exe"

-# For linux you need this steps :
+# For linux you need these steps :

 after downloading android sdk cmd tools.
 ```bash